 The current study demonstrated the J-BI-d's sufficient criterion-related validity from multiple perspectives of analyses.
 First, the J-BI-d had a significant positive correlation with the mMRC scale and 6MWD test.
 This suggests that higher J-BI-d scores imply greater dyspnea and more severely impaired exercise tolerance.
 In addition, the J-BI-d total score was significantly different among the grades of the mMRC scale.
 These results suggest that ADL limitations caused by dyspnea may be stratified by the J-BI-d.
-A weak correlation between the J-BI-d and BI suggests that the J-BI-d evaluates a different aspect of ADL ability as compared to the BI.
-The correlation between BI-d and BI in the original English version was low (r = -0.38) as well, similar to the results of this study.
+A weak correlation between the J-BI-d and BI suggests that the J-BI-d and BI suggests that the J-BI-d and BI in the original English version was low (r = -0.38) as well, similar to the results of this study.
 Based on these results, it can be assumed that the J-BI-d provides an accurate measure of dyspnea during ADL in Japanese patients with CRD.